alphagov/government-service-design-manual/Legal processes/openstandardsandlicencing.md

 SOFTWARE.
 </pre>
-It is sufficient to include this as a single **LICENSE** [sic] file, though you may elect to include the licence in individual source code files, particularly those which may be takne in isolation, such as example code.
+It is sufficient to include this as a single **LICENSE** [sic] file, though you may elect to include the licence in individual source code files, particularly those which may be taken in isolation, such as example code.

 ##Why we do this
 There are many other advantages to [developing software in the open](http://digital.cabinetoffice.gov.uk/2012/10/12/coding-in-the-open/)